-There are many commodity research firms that publish commodity reports daily or weekly.
+Many commodity research firms publish commodity reports daily or weekly.
 It can often be a great place to get more in-depth research on commodities and also get market opinions from the commodity analyst or trader who writes the reports.
 It's suggested not to rely on the reports for recommendations.
 You should always do your own research.
 However, it is good to know what traders are thinking.

 Commodity traders can also check the daily news before the open of the markets and after the close to give them an idea as to why a market is moving.
 Bloomberg, Reuters, Market Watch, The Wall Street Journal, and many other news outlets offer commodities news throughout the day.

 Fundamental analysis looks at commodities in relation to economic and financial data.
 It looks at any factor that could impact the price direction of the commodity.
 Fundamentals provide insight into the supply and demand structure of each commodity market.
-Understanding the total amount of production of a commodity together will inventories or stockpiles and comparing it to consumption is necessary to establish whether a glut or deficit exists in a raw material market.
+Understanding the total amount of production of a commodity together with inventories or stockpiles and comparing it to consumption is necessary to establish whether a glut or deficit exists in a raw material market.
 If an excess exists, the price of the commodity tends to move lower, and if a shortfall condition is present, the path of least resistance for the price is usually higher.

 There is a myriad of data sources available, free of charge for investors and traders who wish to analyze markets.
 In energy markets, the Energy Information Administration and American Petroleum Institute provide weekly and periodic data on consumption and production of crude oil, natural gas, and other energy commodities.